-19. Take approved, formatted thesis to the assistant (Anna Becerra) of Amy Bippus, the Associate Dean, College of Liberal Arts (send as a PDF attachment to email@example.com) for approval, at least three days before the thesis submission deadline.
-Your Approval/Signature sheet must be delivered in the meantime to the College office (Rm MHB 204) for the Associate Dean to read – you will be contacted when it’s ready for pick up.
+19. Submit your completed, formatted thesis to the assistant (Anna Becerra) of Amy Bippus, the Associate Dean, College of Liberal Arts (send as a PDF attachment to email@example.com) for approval, at least three days before the thesis submission deadline.
+Your Approval/Signature sheet must be delivered in the meantime to the College office (Rm MHB 204) for the Associate Dean to sign – you will be contacted when it’s ready for pick up.
 This step must be completed before continuing.

 When: At least 3 days before the thesis submission deadline.